 Which Microsoft Office plan should I use for my businesses?

-The best of Microsoft's business offerings come under the '365' umbrella, we think, with Microsoft Home & Business 2016 and Office Professional 2016 being the exceptions to the rule.
+The best of Microsoft's business offerings come under the '365' umbrella, with Microsoft Home & Business 2016 and Office Professional 2016 being the exceptions to the rule.

 Most modern businesses operate in the cloud, whether partially or totally connected.
 So Microsoft Office 365 is the best way to go if you are buying today.